andrealorenzon/testo_tesi/tesi.md

 # Appendix 3: benchmark datasets descriptions

-This appendix includes the information on the benchmark datasets, as reported from the source websites.
-Descriptions has been written by the dataset's author, so every "we" here is referred to the original authors.
+*NOTE: This appendix includes the information on the benchmark datasets, as reported from the source websites.
+Descriptions have been written by the dataset author, so every "we" here is referred to the original authors.*

 ## ecoli